lavielp/lavielp.github.io/it/powershellmodule.md

 Ultimately, the module taxonomy is a compromise between computer performance and human readability for maintenance.
 An ideal compromise on those two dimensions can be achieved with complexity on the dimension of packaging the module.

+## Current Taxonomy

+This is the current taxonomy I've landed on which is a collection of ideas that have been gathered from the PowerShell community.
+The major components are common and supported by modules that have been released or adopted and supported by Microsoft.
+Dozens of examples with minor variations can be found by browsing Github.
+Figure 1 illustrates the directory structure.

+|
+|_docs
+|_Tests
+|_